-The Language Arts and Literature programs challenge student in writing, research, oration, and reading.
+The Language Arts and Literature programs challenge students in writing, research, oration, and reading.
 The curriculum offers students a variety of genres in literature through whole class instruction, literature circles, and small groups.
 Literature classes read a variety of genres for a variety of literary studies.
-Students explore Shakespeare in depth that culminates with a program from the Shakespeare Play Company where students act out scenes they have studied during the year.
+Students explore Shakespeare in depth that culminates with a program from the Atlanta Shakespeare Company where students act out scenes they have studied during the year.
 The reading range of each student is established through the STAR test.
 Students in grades 6 & 7 participate in Accelerated Reader.

-Courses in grades 6-8 builds on a strong foundation as students become proficient in representing numbers, operations, and develop skills and techniques associated with measurement.
+Courses in grades 6-8 build on a strong foundation as students become proficient in representing numbers, operations, and develop skills and techniques associated with measurement.
 Students analyze and summarize information about data sets, evaluate inferences, and make predictions based on data.
 The curriculum includes solving equations, inequalities, and developing an understanding of quantitative relationships using mathematical models.

 Leveled math courses allow for qualifying grade 8 students the opportunity for Algebra I. Enrichment and extra math challenge is offered through Redbird Advanced Learning, IXL for math reinforcement, Simple Solutions Math by Bright Ideas and Big Ideas Math published by Big Ideas Learning.

 - Prentice Hall Math Course 1 (grade 6)